Skip to content

 Safe Cooking Temperatures

-The safe internal temperature for chicken, beef, pork, fish, eggs, and leftovers — in both °F and °C, based on USDA guidelines.
+Meat cooking temperatures and safe internal temperatures for chicken, beef, pork, fish, eggs, and leftovers — in both °F and °C, based on USDA guidelines.
+The USDA safe minimum internal temperatures are 165°F (74°C) for chicken and poultry, 145°F (63°C) for whole beef, pork, and fish with a 3-minute rest, and 160°F (71°C) for ground meat and egg dishes.
 Search a food, flip the units, check the steak doneness reference, and use the cooking reference for roasting vegetables, deep-frying oil, bread, and sugar stages.

 Safe internal temperatures (USDA)